iifl-logo

 KEY FINANCIAL RATIOS:

-There was no significant change i.e. 25% or more in the key Financial Ratio except in the following:
+There were no significant change i.e. 25% or more in the key Financial Ratio except the following:

 RISKS AND CONCERNS